 Subscribers get full access to The Weekly Dish as a newsletter, a website, and a podcast.
 Every edition goes directly to your in-tray every Friday.
 No ads, no sponsored content, no clickbait, no institutional pressures or woke-checking.
 Just you and us, and a commitment to good faith and open discourse.

 Just $5 a month or $50 a year — less than a buck a week!

 The basic formula for The Weekly Dish — which, as with all things Dish, will no doubt evolve — is the following: my main column; one or two shorter posts; a serious dissent section, where I can air real disagreement with my column, and engage with it constructively and civilly; a reader forum, to continue the debate and share stories; a podcast, which I’ve long wanted to do, but never found a way to fit in; recommended reading from other Substackers; various fun features like Mental Health Break and Cool Ad Watch; and yes, reader window views again, and the return of The View From Your Window Contest.
 (Here’s an example of a full edition of TWD.
 If you’re still undecided, sign up for the free version to get a sizable excerpt of every edition in your in-tray every Friday.)

 For me, dissents are the key reason to subscribe: to sustain honest, accountable discourse.
 I’m the only columnist I know of who subjects himself each week to rigorous critiques which I’m obliged to answer.
 The extraordinary Chris Bodenner selects and edits the best arguments and makes me answer them.
+(You can always email dissents to email@example.com and we will read them all and try to respond.)
 If you believe in this kind of accountability, subscribe!